-In 2011, our deep diving team of Jeff Godfrey and Michael Lombardi descended along the margins of the abyss in the Bahamas, and in just minutes of focused scientific inquiry, a single specimen of a cryptic mesophotic clingfish was collected for further study.
+In 2011, our deep diving team of Jeff Godfrey and Michael Lombardi descended along the margins of the abyss in the Bahamas, and in just minutes of focused scientific inquiry, collected a single specimen of cryptic mesophotic clingfish for further study.
 The specimen, later named Derilissus lombardii (Sparks & Gruber 2012), has gone the distance in boosting ocean literacy with our education partner, Anne Krauss from Cobbles Elementary School.
 The original specimen used for taxonomy is archived in repository at the American Museum of Natural History in New York City.

 The discovery is insignificant in the broader scope of marine science, but it represents just how important it is to keep exploring – there are literally thousands (or more!) of unknown life forms right here on Earth.
-Fueling human inquiry with the inspiration to reach new frontiers, and turn over unturned rocks will literally change the face of our planet for generations to come.

 The following are some useful resource links related to D. lombardii:

-- paper in Copeia
+paper in Copeia

 paper & resource guide in NMEA Current

-- IUCN Red List profile
+IUCN Red List profile

 DL on the tree of life!

-- Fishes of the Western Atlantic
+Fishes of the Western Atlantic